-University is demanding and the transition to university life can be challenging.
-As you prepare for – and adjust to – life at UBC, make sure to take care of yourself academically, physically, socially, and emotionally.
+University is more demanding than high school, and the transition can be challenging.
+As you prepare and adjust to life at UBC, it’s important to take care of yourself academically, physically, socially, and emotionally.
 The good habits you establish in first year will serve you well throughout your degree.

 Be smart about your studies

-Get clear on your academic goals, learn how to manage your time effectively, and strengthen your study skills.
-If you need a hand getting started, Learning Supports on the Okanagan campus and the Learning Commons on the Vancouver campus are great on-campus resources.
+Set clear academic goals for yourself, learn how to manage your time effectively, and strengthen your study skills.
+If you need a hand getting started, Learning Supports for UBC Okanagan students and the Learning Commons for UBC Vancouver students are great resources.

 Take care of your body

 If you have health concerns at any time, be sure to seek medical attention.
-Remember, the Health and Wellness Centre on the Okanagan campus and Student Health Service on the Vancouver campus offer on-campus medical clinics that are free for all UBC students.
+Remember, the Health and Wellness Centre at UBC Okanagan and Student Health Service at UBC Vancouver offer digital resources and on-campus medical clinics that are free for all students.

 Connect with others

 The best way to meet people at UBC is to find something you’re interested in – a club, a sport, an activity, or an event – and get involved.
-There’s no shortage of opportunities on the Okanagan and Vancouver campuses.
+There’s no shortage of opportunities on the Okanagan and Vancouver campuses, with many of them operating virtually while classes are online.
 Not only will you get to do something you love, but you’ll make new friends in the process.
-Don’t forget to stay in touch with friends and family at home too – they’ll be curious what you’re up to!

 Keep your stress in check

 If you find yourself feeling worried, anxious, or stressed, talk to someone.
-As a UBC student, you have access to one-on-one counselling services and a variety of mental health resources on the Okanagan and Vancouver campuses.
+As a UBC student, you have access to one-on-one counselling services and a variety of mental health resources at UBC Okanagan and UBC Vancouver.